Kingston upon Hull: Festivals

 On 3 August 2013, the second Humber Street Sesh Festival took place celebrating local music talent and arts, with several stages showcasing bands and artists from the Fruit Trade Music Label, Humber Street Sesh and Purple Worm Records.
+The festival has taken place yearly, with the exception of 2021 where the festival took place in September being renamed 'Inner City Sesh' and taking place in Queens Gardens.

 In 2018, the 16th Pride in Hull festival saw attendees take part in the annual celebration of LGBT+ culture.

+Charity

+Kingston is home to the charity group The Society of M.I.C.E., modelled after the Grand Order of Water Rats.
+MICE stands for Men In Charitable Endeavour.

 Cultural references

 Poetry

-Hull has attracted the attention of poets to the extent that the Australian author Peter Porter has described it as "the most poetic city in England".
+Hull has attracted the attention of poets to the extent that Australian author Peter Porter described it as "the most poetic city in England".

-Philip Larkin set many of his poems in Hull; these include "The Whitsun Weddings", "Toads", and "Here".
+Philip Larkin set many of his poems in Hull, including "The Whitsun Weddings", "Toads", and "Here".
 Scottish-born Douglas Dunn's Terry Street, a portrait of working-class Hull life, is one of the outstanding poetry collections of the 1970s.

-Dunn forged close associations with such Hull poets as Peter Didsbury and Sean O'Brien; the works of some of these writers appear in the 1982 Bloodaxe anthology A Rumoured City, a work that Dunn edited.
+Dunn forged close associations with such Hull poets as Peter Didsbury and Sean O'Brien.
+The works of some of these writers appear in the 1982 Bloodaxe anthology A Rumoured City, which Dunn edited.
 Andrew Motion, past Poet Laureate, lectured at the University of Hull between 1976 and 1981, and Roger McGough studied there.
 Both poets spoke at the Humber Mouth Festival in 2010.
 Contemporary poets associated with Hull are Maggie Hannan, David Wheatley, and Caitriona O'Reilly.

-17th-century metaphysical poet and parliamentarian Andrew Marvell was born nearby, grew up and was educated in the city.
+17th-century metaphysical poet and parliamentarian Andrew Marvell was born nearby, and grew up and received his education in the city.
 There is a statue in his honour in the Market Square (Trinity Square), set against the backdrop of his alma mater Hull Grammar School.